-Managing your triggers and urgesThere are two types of triggers: habit and emotional.
+Managing triggers and urgesThere are two types of triggers: habit and emotional.
 These may include daily routines, events, activities, or feelings.
 To learn what your triggers are, try tracking when you smoke and how you feel when you do.
-Do you smoke when you feel stress or excitement?
+Do you smoke when you feel stressed or excited?
 When you drink alcohol or coffee?

 Once you know your triggers, you can plan ways to manage them.
 Change some of the ways you go about your daily routines – here are some tips to help you manage different triggers.

 Urges come and go, and typically last five minutes.
 Hold off smoking during those five minutes, and those urges will go away.